 For more information about installing the PASW tile, see Installing and Configuring PASW.

 Note: PASW v2.3 is the last version compatible with the PASW 2012 R2 release.
 The deprecation date for PASW 2012 R2 is September 30, 2019.
 Contact your Pivotal account team for more information about migration and upgrade options.

 Operators can install dependencies like Open Database Connectivity (ODBC) drivers when pushing .NET apps.

-In PASW 2012 R2, operators installed ODBC drivers on the host VM using BOSH Add-ons.
-These drivers were shared by the apps deployed in IronFrame containers.
-The drivers could also be included in the stemcell image.
+In PASW 2012 R2, operators install ODBC drivers on the host VM using BOSH Add-ons.
+These drivers are shared by the apps deployed in IronFrame containers.
+The drivers can also be included in the stemcell image.

 Both PASW and PASW 2012 R2 support pushing .NET apps with Application Performance Monitoring (APM) tools.
 Developers and operators can use third-party APM tools to measure app performance and resource usage.

-To push a .NET app with APM tools in PASW 2012 R2, operators installed APM software using BOSH Add-ons.
+To push a .NET app with APM tools in PASW 2012 R2, operators install APM software using BOSH add-ons.
 For more information, see Deploying BOSH Add-Ons.

 To push a .NET app with APM tools in PASW, operators download an extension buildpack for the APM software, and then push their .NET app with the extension buildpack.
 APM software vendors, including New Relic and AppDynamics, provide extension buildpacks for their APM tools on Pivotal Network.

 A stack is a prebuilt root file system (rootfs) that supports a specific operating system.
 The stack works in tandem with a buildpack to support apps running in containers.